 One way to minimise this is to specify your page’s preferred audience profile.
-It is intuitive to specify inclusion interests, but what even Facebook marketers might not know is that it is also possible to exclude people.
-Facebook’s exclusion tool allows you to indicate the ideal location, interests and age range of people you do not wish to target, allowing you to then focus your page reach on people who matter.
+It is intuitive to specify ‘inclusion’ interests, but what many seasoned marketers may not know is that it is also possible to ‘exclude’ people.
+Facebook’s exclusion tool allows you to indicate the ideal location, interests and age range of people you do not wish to target, allowing you to focus your reach on people who matter.

 Tip 3: Acquire fans without buying Page Like Ads

-While Page Like Ads are undoubtedly the most effective tool for fan acquisition, it is not unusual for certain target groups to be costlier to attract.
-This is common if you are (i) a new brand with little existing brand equity, and (ii) advertising in a country where majority of its citizens are educated and digitally savvy, have shorter attention spans and less patience, are over-exposed to brand messages and increasingly hard to impress.
+While Page Like Ads are undoubtedly the most powerful tool for fan acquisition, it is not unusual for certain target groups to be (exorbitantly) costlier to attract.
+This is common if you are (i) a new brand with little existing brand equity, or (ii) advertising in a country where majority of its citizens are educated and digitally savvy, have shorter attention spans, are over-exposed to brand messages, are and increasingly hard to impress.

 Even if your Cost Per Like (CPL) becomes too costly in relation to your industry benchmark, not all hope is lost!
-Repurpose your Page Like Ad budget from this audience group to other more cost-effective audiences, or ad types such as Post Engagement Ads; Post Engagement Ads have the potential to meet their objectives of increasing engagement rate and more.
-Here’s an example: someone sees your ad on Facebook, is interested enough to click into your page profile, and subsequently clicks ‘Like’ on your page upon finding your content useful.
+Repurpose your Page Like Ad budget from this audience group to other more cost-effective audiences, or ad types such as Post Engagement Ads.
+Post Engagement Ads have the potential to meet their objectives of increasing engagement rate and more!
+Audiences who find the content in your ads interesting, relevant and useful, are likely to visit your page profile and click ‘Like’ to see similar posts.

-Learn the behaviour and preferences of this group of people, and consistently nurture them with relevant and useful content through post engagement ads.
-At the end of every month, review the performance of your content and add more budget to content posts that received high engagement, or those that led to the most number of page likes.
+You should also learn the behaviour and preferences of this group of people, in order to consistently nurture them with relevant and useful content through post engagement ads.
+At the end of every month, review the performance of your content and add more budget to content posts that received high engagement or led to the most number of page likes.

 Remember that these tips should be used in sync with a sound social media strategy.
-While they may be able to help to extend the reach of your Facebook content in a more cost-efficient manner, it is still critical to first build a strong base – having a strong brand identity, crafting good content, and presenting it in a genuine manner – though I would have to save that topic for another time!
+While they may be able to help to extend the reach of your Facebook content in a more cost-efficient manner, it is still critical to first build a strong base — having a strong brand identity, crafting good content, and presenting it in a genuine manner.

-These Facebook advertising tips are not exhaustive, and we would love to hear about other ways that have worked for you.
-Drop me a message on LinkedIn!
+Do also check out our new post on content strategy here (comes with free downloadable template) to complement your ad strategy!
+We would love to hear about other ways that have worked for you.
+Drop us a message on LinkedIn!